Adaptive Policy Synchronization for Scalable Reinforcement Learning: Introduction

 A central challenge in distributed systems is \textit{policy staleness}—the drift that arises when remote actors collect data using outdated versions of the policy.
 Traditional systems often rely on fixed interval broadcasting or post-hoc corrections such as importance sampling to address this issue.
-Instead, we propose \textbf{Adaptive Actor Policy Synchronization (AAPS)}, a mechanism in which each actor monitors its own policy divergence from the central learner and requests updates only when this divergence exceeds a configurable threshold.
+Instead, we propose Adaptive Policy Synchronization (APS), a mechanism in which each actor monitors its own policy divergence from the central learner and requests updates only when this divergence exceeds a configurable threshold.
 This strategy ensures bandwidth-efficient synchronization without compromising sample utility or requiring algorithm-specific corrections.

-Together, ClusterEnv, DETACH, and AAPS provide a unified system-level contribution: a learner-agnostic, high-throughput, and modular approach to distributed DRL.
-We validate our design on classic discrete control tasks using PPO, demonstrating that AAPS achieves strong performance while substantially reducing synchronization overhead.
+Together, ClusterEnv, DETACH, and APS provide a unified system-level contribution: a learner-agnostic, high-throughput, and modular approach to distributed DRL.
+We validate our design on classic discrete control tasks using Proximal Policy Optimization (PPO), a widely-used on-policy method.
+With this experiment we demonstrate that APS achieves strong performance while substantially reducing synchronization overhead.
 The code is publicly available at \url{https://github.com/rodlaf/ClusterEnv}.

+\textbf{Contributions.} (1) We formalize \emph{DETACH}, a two-tier design that isolates distributed simulation from learning and orchestration, enabling drop-in use with existing training loops.
+(2) We propose \emph{Adaptive Policy Synchronization} (APS), a divergence-triggered policy refresh that reduces bandwidth without algorithm-specific corrections.
+(3) We provide an open-source implementation with SLURM integration and a Gymnasium-compatible API.